Flooristics, LLC

 Share Button

-Linoleum flooring is one of the most popular choices for high traffic areas in the house or at the workplace.
+Linoleum flooring is one of the most popular choices for high-traffic areas in the house or at the workplace.
 It comes in a range of colors and styles.
 When it comes to care and maintenance, few materials can compare to it.
-The best part about linoleum is that it is comprised of several different layers.
+The best part about linoleum is that it includes several different layers.
 This gives it plenty of resistance to scuffing and scratching.

-Linoleum is made of a number of different materials that include wood flour, ground cork dust, pine rosin and solidified linseed oil.
+Manufacturers make linoleum from several different materials, including wood flour, ground cork dust, pine rosin, and solidified linseed oil.
 There are also mineral fillers, such as calcium carbonate.
-This composite material is pigmented for color and texture, and put on a canvas or burlap backing.
+This composite material is pigmented for color and texture, and is put on a canvas or burlap backing.
 The combination of ingredients makes a firm material that is an ideal floor covering.

 With so many options out there for flooring materials, it helps to know everything possible about the different types of floors.
-Knowing everything about how linoleum is made and what ingredients are in it can help flooring installers and flooring contractors best advise their clients.
+Understanding how manufacturers make linoleum and what ingredients it contains helps flooring installers and contractors advise their clients effectively.

 Filed Under: Resilient Tagged With: ingredients in linoleum, linoleum, linoleum floor, linoleum floor options, linoleum flooring, what is linoleum made of